Where Things Went | Chapter 8 | Concert

 “I am!”
 She smiled with her wineglass held carefully in both hands, eyes also transfixed on the performance.
 She instinctively bobbed and swayed to the beat, her knees responded in kind.

 “Good.
-After this, I’ve got somethin’ to show ya.”
-Promised King.
-He turned his view to his disgruntled brother.
+After this, I’ve got somethin’ to show ya’.”
+He promised turning his view to his disgruntled brother.

-Esrael faced away from King, entertaining himself with his abused lighter.
+Esrael faced away from King, entertaining himself with his dying lighter.
 His attempts to force out a flame became downright abusive in frustration, determined to light the cigarette that lay cold between his lips.
 King jokingly flicked Esrael in the head to get his attention.
-He got not only that, but also Esrael’s annoyance.
-Before he could again voice his protests, King snapped his fingers and produced a tiny flame from his extended thumb, lighting the lonely cigarette.
+He got not only that but Esrael’s annoyance as well.
+Before he could again voice his protests King snapped his fingers and produced a tiny flame from his extended thumb lighting the lonely cigarette.

 “Come on Es, everyone else is havin’ fun.
 Somethin’ wrong?”
-King held the fiery thumbs-up, illuminating his immediate surroundings not by the flame, but instead by the glow of a single gemstone in the Crown, red.
+King held the fiery thumbs-up illuminating his immediate surroundings not by the flame, instead by the glow of a single gemstone in the Crown.
+Red.
 The light stole Sleet’s sight from the show and drew it to the bickering brothers.
 King’s improving mastery over the Crown was itself impressive.
 Yet, still, Esrael did not indulge in the atmosphere.

 “Thanks.”
-He puffed in response, shifting back to his quiet contemplations.
+He puffed in response transitioning back to his quiet contemplations.

 “Ugh.”
-Sighed King, rolling his eyes and head back ‘round to Sleet eavesdropping on their little spat.
+Sighed King rolling his eyes and head back around to Sleet eavesdropping on their little spat.

 “Hey, look now.
 Here’s the best part!”
 King straightened himself and pointed eagerly at the concluding performance.

 King and his loyal followers left through the main entrance eager to attend another after-after party.
 Banner ads, street signs, corner stores… Every impaired, afflicted building was either totally renovated or well in the process.
 Instrumentalists worked tirelessly reconstructing the City of Wonder anew at behest of their beloved liberator.
 Performers practiced and played endlessly in the expanding architectures.
-Foreigners sold fascinating wares of outlandish origin from beyond the black veil.
+Fascinating wares of questionable origin were sold by creatures fused with objects.
+The foreign Trinket merchants from beyond the black veil.